 REGULAR SEASON ELIGIBILITY

-For a player to play in their 4th game of the season, he must have paid the league registration fees and signed all necessary forms prior to being eligible to play.
-If the league does not have a record of a player having paid and signed before he enters his 4th game, then an automatic forfeit is declared.
+For a player to play in their 7th game of the season, he must have paid the league registration fees and signed all necessary forms.
+If the league does not have a record of a player having paid and signed before he enters his 7th game, then an automatic forfeit is declared.
 Games already played in which a non-eligible player has played will be recorded as a forfeit for that said team.
-The batting stats for each player who played in a forfeited game for the violating season eligibility will be changed to 0 fer.
+The batting stats for each player who played in a forfeited game for the team violating the eligibility rule will be changed to 0.
 Adherence to this rule lies with each player and the team captains.
 This rule will be strictly enforced this year due to a high number of individuals who have not paid in years past.
+It is not necessary for the team manager to have written a player's name down as a substitute on the starting line-up in order for him to be substituted into a game in progress.

 PLAYERS SWITCHING TEAMS